wei/discord-actions-bot/README.md

 Create an action that requires users of a particular role to react with a ✅.

-Follow the slach command prompt:
+Follow the slash command prompt:
 ```
 /action-react [role] [message]
 ```